Is Mountain Dew Bad For You? (You’d Never Think It Was This Bad)

 Brominated vegetable oil was initially created and used as a flame retardant (or antifreeze).
 For that purpose, it is not dangerous.
-However, when it’s added in food or beverage and being consumed internally is when it becomes dangerous to your health.
+However, when it’s added to food or beverage and consumed internally is when it becomes dangerous to your health.

 Why is brominated vegetable oil bad for you?